Out With The New, In With The Old: Hygiene

 Chalk As Food

-Paleness was once highly prized, so sometimes women in the Victorian era would eat chalk, or at the very least smear it on their lips, to turn them white and give them that extra-sickly glow.
+Paleness was once highly prized, not like the more tan aesthetic of today.
+So sometimes women in the Victorian era would eat chalk, or at the very least smear it on their lips, to turn them white and give them that extra-sickly glow.

 Bleaching Hair With Urine